Your Guide to the Perfect Amazon Product Launch Strategy

 - By demographics

-Demographics refer to the age, gender, ethnicity, and income bracket of your target audience.
+Demographics refer to your target audience’s age, gender, ethnicity, and income bracket.
 Targetting demographics is simpler because people often give that information to Amazon, Facebook, and other data-gathering entities.

 Leverage Situation-Based Qualitative Customer Data